postcss/postcss/README.md

 * [`postcss-simple-extend`] supports extending of silent classes, like Sass’s `@extend`.
 * [`postcss-simple-vars`] supports for Sass-style variables.
+* [`postcss-vertical-rhythm`] adds a vertical rhythm unit calculated from base font-size and line-height.
 * [`csstyle`] adds components workflow to your styles.
 * [`lost`] feature rich `calc()` grid system by Jeet author.